periph/website/site/content/library/index.md

 # Introduction

-`periph` uses a driver registry to efficiently load the relevant drivers on the board and OS it is running on.
+`periph` is designed to be a package leveraged to abstract OSes and boards differences to write an app once, run anywhere.
+It uses a driver registry to efficiently load the relevant drivers on the board and OS it is running on.
 It differentiates between drivers that _enable_ functionality on the host and drivers for devices connected _to_ the host.

 Most micro computers expose at least some of the following:
 [I²C bus](https://periph.io/x/periph/conn/i2c#Bus), [SPI